-Ingredients• 1 1/2 cups all-purpose flour • 2 tablespoons fine white cornmeal • 1 tablespoon granulated sugar • 2 teaspoons baking powder • 1 teaspoon kosher salt • 1/2 teaspoon cayenne pepper • 3 cups fresh or frozen corn kernels (from 3 cobs) • 1/2 medium jalapeño pepper, seeded and minced (optional) • 2 tablespoons finely chopped fresh chives • 1/2 cup whole milk • 2 large eggs • 1/2 cup vegetable oil
+Ingredients• 1 1/2 cups all-purpose flour • 2 tablespoons fine white cornmeal • 1 tablespoon granulated sugar • 2 teaspoons baking powder • 1 teaspoon kosher salt • 1/2 teaspoon cayenne pepper • 3 cups corn kernels, fresh or frozen • 1/2 medium jalapeño pepper, optional, seeded and minced • 2 tablespoons fresh chives, finely chopped • 2 large eggs • 1/2 cup whole milk • 1/2 cup vegetable oil

-To begin, combine the dry ingredients by whisking the cornmeal, flour, baking powder, sugar, cayenne pepper, and salt together in a large bowl.
+Whisk the flour, cornmeal, sugar, baking powder, salt, and cayenne pepper together in a large bowl.

-Toss the jalapeño, corn, and chives in with the dry ingredients using a spatula or your hands to mix, until the vegetables are well coated.
+Add the corn, jalapeño, and chives in with the dry ingredients using a spatula or your hands to mix, until the vegetables are well coated.
 Set aside.

-To prepare the batter, mix the eggs and milk together in a measuring cup until well combined and then pour into the corn and flour mixture.
+Mix the eggs and milk together in a measuring cup until well combined.
+Then, pour the milk mixture into the corn and flour mixture.

-Heat the oil in a large cast-iron skillet over medium heat until it simmers.
+Heat the oil in a large cast-iron skillet over medium heat on the stove-top until it simmers.

-Place four 1/4 cup portions of the batter evenly around the pan, flattening them slightly with the back of a spatula or spoon.
-Cook for 2-3 minutes, or until golden brown on the bottom.
-Flip over with a spatula and cook until brown, cooked through, and puffed.
+Flip over with a spatula and cook until brown, cooked through, and puffed, about 2 minutes more.
 If using frozen corn kernels, add 1-2 minutes to the cooking time per side, as needed.

 Move the fritters with a spatula to a paper towel-lined plate.

-Repeat the steps, making more fritters with the remaining batter.
+Repeat the frying steps, making more fritters with the remaining batter.

-Move the fritters to a serving plate, serving warm or at room temperature.
+Move the fritters to a serving plate and serve warm or at room temperature.